-Technical amendments are made to subdivisions (a). (b), (e), and (f) to conform to recent amendments to Rule 4 F.R.Civ.P.
+Technical amendments are made to subdivisions (a), (b), (e), and (f) to conform to recent amendments to Rule 4 F.R.Civ.P.

-The United States trustee may serve as trustee in a case pursuant to 28 U.S.C. §586(a)(2) and §§701(a)(2), 1202(a), and 1302(a) of the Code.
-This rule is amended to avoid the necessity of mailing copies of a summons and complaint or other pleadings to the Attorney General and to the United States attorney when service on the United States trustee is required only because the United States trustee is acting as a case trustee.
+Notes of Advisory Committee on Rules-1991 ${\color{blue} \mathbf{AMENDMENT}}$ and to the United States attorney when service on the United States trustee is required only because the United States trustee is acting as a case trustee.
 For example, a proceeding commenced by a creditor to dismiss a case for unreasonable delay under §707(a) is governed by Rule 9014 which requires service on the trustee pursuant to the requirements of Rule 7004 for the service of a summons and complaint.
 The Attorney General and the United States attorney would have no interest in receiving a copy of the motion to dismiss.
 Mailing to the office of the United States trustee when acting as the case trustee is sufficient in such cases.
-The words "with the court" in subdivision (b)(9) are deleted as unnecessary.
-See Rules 5005(a) and 9001(3).